 - Certificate in Contemplative Psychology.

-- Next training, Phase 1 begins in late Autumn of 2017 in Albuquerque, NM, USA
+- Next training, Phase 1 begins in late Spring of 2019 in Baltimore, MD, USA

 - Introductions to Contemplative Psychology happening year-round in multiple locations.